zmarkan/jekyll-clean/_posts/2014-10-03-proguarding-raygun.markdown

 That's pretty much it.

 Also - I have it on my TODO, but if you find it really useful you can help by making it automatically deobfuscate with the output of the script to make it even better to use.
 Or scrape Raygun's website.
 Or if you're from Mindscape just let me download the original stacktrace when an error is reported.
 That would be swell.

-Until then.
+Another also, source code for the example project is available at: https://github.com/zmarkan/proguard_raygun_example